JamilaM/diving-deep/exampleSite/content/english/articles/how-to-win-the-game-of-life-part-1-living-in-a-simulation.md

 >
 > Jamila

 I understand that it might rub some of you off the wrong way that I’m calling life a game, but there’s truly no other word that best describes this experience.
 It is not real and it is not serious.

-I’ll explain
+I’ll explain.

 Imagine yourself at the best home that you could possibly be.
 This home is pleasant, blissful, loving.
 You’re joyful, free and completely and utterly yourself.
 But it can also get boring.
 You long for some adventure, an environment that offers some contrast to the perfect one that you’re in.

 So, you decide to play a game.
 I’ll call you **The Player**.

 Imagine having this big TV screen in your living room.
 The screen is a portal to a game.

 To play this game, you the player have to project a part of your awareness into a character inside the screen.
 The projected part of yourself gets to play this game and you get to experience it.

 You do have a playing pad but is not a control pad.
 It is a communications pad that you use to guide this projected part of yourself which from here on I’ll call **The Character.** The character has absolute freedom to either follow your guidance or not.